 Cats huff at other cats as a warning.
 It isn’t quite as aggressive as a hiss, but it gets the same point across.
 When a cat huffs at another cat, it’s a signal that the other cat needs to get away, or things may escalate.

 Cats often resort to huffing instead of hissing when they’re irritated but not necessarily frightened.
 A cat may huff at another when they know there is no real danger, but they’d still rather the other cat be elsewhere.
 If the feline worries about the other cat harming them, they’re much more likely to hiss and growl instead.

 In many cases, sighing is not a sign of any problem.
 There are no medical conditions for cats with sighing as one of the main signs.
 If your cat is sick, they will probably show other signs.

 However, fatigue and lethargy are common signs of illness.
 Cats are good at hiding their illness.
 In the wild, any sign of illness could result in them being attacked by a predator.
 Domestic cats don’t have to worry about being attacked in our homes, but these innate instincts apply.
 Our cats will still hide their illness until they become very sick.

-Lethargy is usually one of the first signs that your cat isn’t feeling good.
+Usually, when your cat shows undeniable signs of illness, they have been sick for a while.
+Lethargy is usually one of the first signs that your cat feels bad.
 While they may not show any outward signs of pain, they may stop moving quite as much and as quickly as they would before.
 They may lie around more, which can lead to more sighing.